-While most of the empirical literature has focused exclusively on predictive means or variances, the portfolio decision often depends on the entire return distribution.
-Likewise, the tails of the distribution are of particular interest to risk managers and are also important to policy makers, who must consider the worst case, as well as base-line, forecast scenarios. \citet{Cenesizoglu:Timmermann:08} employ the quantile regression method introduced by \citet{KoenkerBassett78} to extract a richer set of return predictions involving not just the center of the predictive density but also the shoulders and tails.
-They find that a number of predictors have little information for the center of the distribution, yet have important and often asymmetric implications for the tails.
+While most empirical literature has focused exclusively on predictive means or variances, the portfolio decision often depends on the entire return distribution.
+Likewise, the tails of the distribution are of particular interest to risk managers and are also important to policymakers, who must consider the worst case, as well as baseline, forecast scenarios. \citet{Cenesizoglu:Timmermann:08} employ the quantile regression method introduced by \citet{KoenkerBassett78} to extract a richer set of return predictions.
+They find that a number of predictors have little information for the center of the distribution yet have important and often asymmetric implications for the tails.